mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Search.md

 ##### Parameters
-* *factory:* The factory to create vector store provider.
+* *factories:* The factory used to create blob container providers.
+* *serviceProvider:* The IOC Service Provider.

 #### Create(System.String)
-Creates a vector store based on the specified container name.
+Creates a vector store based on the specified collection name.

 ##### Parameters
-* *containerName:* The name of the container.
+* *collectionName:* The name of the collection.